Urine-diverting dry toilet: Cover materials

 For most UDDT types, users are encouraged to add a handful or scoopful of dry cover material directly after each defecation event.
 This cover material is added to promote dry conditions in the feces vault (by absorbing moisture), to control odor, to prevent infestation by flies and to create a visual barrier for the next user.
 It is also important to ensure that enough air can flow through the pile of drying feces.
 For this reason bulky or fibrous material that is dry and that decomposes slowly is recommended.
 A range of cover materials and combinations of these materials can be used, depending on what is readily available: Sawdust, rice hulls (suitable in areas where rice is grown), soil, wood ash (might not be available in sufficient volumes).
 Lime can also be used but is often more expensive than other options.
 Lime and wood ash both have the advantage of raising the pH value of the feces pile, thus adding to the pathogen killing abilities.

 It can be beneficial to select the cover material carefully in order to not only cover the feces but also to inoculate them with beneficial soil microbes.
 In that case, finished compost could be used as cover material.

 No cover materials added

 In some circumstances and for reasons of simplicity, it can be sufficient to not use cover materials at all or to use toilet paper itself as cover material.
-One example is the case where the UDDT has a mechanized ventilation system and a view guard, like the UDDT manufactured by Separett.
+One example is the case where the UDDT has a mechanized ventilation system and a view guard, like the UDDTs manufactured by Separett and Green Loo.
 Also in the case of public toilets, it can be easier to let the caretaker perform the task of adding cover material, rather than the user.